Gaurav-mgr/DotNet/README.md

         └── 📄 README.md                 #  You are here!

 ## 📝 Author Note
 This repository is maintained for educational and academic reference only.
 The sole purpose of this repository is to give a foundation to learn and gain knowledge while learning how the code works and what does it do.
+This repository does not support or incite plagiarism.